Soli Deo gloria

 DISCLAIMER: I do NOT own How To Train Your Dragon.
 Sigh.
 This is my first HTTYD fic!
 YES! *Pumps fist* I've been waiting for this day for a long time!
 'Cause I love HTTYD so much.
 This is a story that a plot bunny gave me at 1:00 am, probably 'cause that's when I usually get my plot bunnies.
 Yep.
 Oh, and the game was invented in the 19th century.
 But I don't care.

-After Berk stopped fighting dragons and started tolerating and even started training them, life got into a pretty normal routine, if you can even call life at Berk normal.
-Training dragons took up a lot of the Vikings' time and there was also the usual keeping of the sheep and doing small crops and fishing.
+After Berk stopped fighting dragons and started tolerating and even training them, life settled into a pretty normal routine, if you can even call life on Berk normal.
+Training dragons took up a lot of the Vikings' time, besides the usual keeping of sheep and planting small crops and fishing.

 Of course, you could only do so much talking and beating each other up, so they either left to beat each other up some more or ride their dragons.
 Sometimes they'd get into rough games that when watching sometimes made Hiccup cringe.
 They weren't very merciful, but then again, what else would you expect of Vikings?
 He was more than the majority of the time happy that they'd leave him out, but sometimes, like today, Snotlout dragged him in.